Where to Get a Student Loan for College

 To help students who decide that private student loans should play a role in their funding mix for college, SoFi offers private student loans.

 Students should take advantage of federal student aid opportunities first.
-Then, when private loans make sense, SoFi offers them with no fees and with flexible repayment options to fit a range of budgets.
+Then, when private loans make sense, SoFi offers them with no fees and flexible repayment options to fit a range of budgets.

 SoFi Loan Products